openshift/enhancements/enhancements/kata-containers/kata-containers-dev-preview.md

 ## Non-goals
-- Although kata containers are capable of supporting running a different kernel then the one used on the Openshift node, such features will not be supported.
+- Although kata containers are capable of supporting running a different kernel then the one used on the OpenShift node, such features will not be supported.
 This is in order to simplify the development cycles and testing efforts of this project.
 - Running OpenShift control plane and core operators on kata.
 These will continue to run on runc.